preciousnk/Altschool-Cloud-Exercises/Exercise 1/README.md

 I setup ubuntu20.04LTS in my local machine
 I set up the private network to dhcp
-And i ran ifconfig immediately the machine ran up. the scrrenshots of everything all the processes i followed are attached below.
+And i ran ifconfig immediately the machine ran up. the screenshots of everything all the processes i followed are attached below.

 ![vagrant init](./initializing%20vagrant.png "vagrant init")